Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 ## 4. Run the *Side Button Enabler* app.

 The M4 and M5 buttons on your mouse should now work as `Forward` and `Back` buttons.
+If they don't, try closing *Side Button Enabler* in Activity Monitor, and then opening it again.
+If they still don't work, double check that *Side Button Enabler* is allowed to control your computer.

 ---